 The 1st ECEG was established to provide a wide variety of expeditionary planning, design, and construction capabilities for U. S. Air Forces Central (USAFCENT).
 These capabilities are executed through a Rapid Engineer Deployable Heavy Operational Repair Squadron Engineer (RED HORSE) Squadron and a Prime Base Engineer Emergency Force (BEEF) Squadron joined together to form the 1st ECEG.

 The 1st ECEG is a direct reporting unit under AFCENT and provides highly mobile, light and heavy construction and repair capability throughout the AFCENT area of responsibility when requirements or threat levels exceed normal civil engineer unit capabilities.

-The 1st ECEG represents a revolving composite of active duty, Air Force Reserve, and Air National Guard members.
-The 1st ECEG ranges in size from 400 to 600 combat Airmen assigned to the full range of ever fluctuating mission requirements.
-The group consists of a group staff and three squadrons: the 557th Expeditionary RED HORSE Squadron, the 577th Expeditionary Prime BEEF Squadron, and the 777th Expeditionary Prime BEEF squadron.
+The 1st ECEG represents a revolving composite of active duty, Air Force Reserve and Air National Guard members.
+The 1st ECEG ranges in size from 500 to 600 combat Airmen assigned to the full range of ever fluctuating mission requirements.
+The group consists of a group staff and two squadrons: the 557th Expeditionary RED HORSE Squadron and the 577th Expeditionary Prime BEEF Squadron.

-The 1st Civil Engineering Group (Heavy Repair), was activated on May 8, 1967 and headquartered at Tan Son Nhut, South Vietnam.
+The 1st ECEG (Heavy Repair) was activated on May 8, 1967 and headquartered at Tan Son Nhut, South Vietnam.
 The unit distinguished itself over the next three years by earning seven campaign streamers including one for the 1969 TET counter-offensive.
-On March 16, 1970, the 1st Civil Engineering Group (Heavy Repair) was reassigned to Wright-Patterson Air Force Base, Ohio.
+On March 16, 1970, the 1st ECEG (Heavy Repair) was reassigned to Wright-Patterson Air Force Base, Ohio.
 The unit was deactivated the following year on Nov.
 1, 1971.